stefs92/Bengali-AI/Midway_Blog_Post.md

 <img width="400" alt="high_level_picture" src="https://user-images.githubusercontent.com/31740043/76132697-35ea0c00-5fe2-11ea-881e-02bda7e403ba.PNG">
 </p>

 Here, the model was trained for 50 epochs.
 The x-axis is labeled according to epochs/50, the orange plot corresponds to the training and blue plot to the validation accuracy.
+One counterintuitive aspect of this plot and the following ones is that, in the initial stages of the training, the validation accuracy is actually significantly higher than the training accuracy.
+We attribute this to using dropouts (here, dropouts are applied only between the final two dense layers), which are applied only during the training and not validation.

 # Three Approaches to Regularizing the Model